-If you're hoping for your insurance plan to cover the entire cost of your LASIK surgery, this can be disappointing news.
-But just because UHC coverage works this way now doesn't mean it will always work this way.
+If you are hoping for your insurance plan to cover the entire cost of your LASIK surgery, this can be disappointing news.
+But just because UHC coverage works this way now does not mean it will always work this way.
 Discounts may translate into covered benefits in time, if certain pressures are applied.
-(Learn more)

 UHC Covers Millions of People

 About 45 million people worldwide have UHC insurance coverage, according to Becker's Hospital Review.
 The company is active in almost every state across the country.

 Each state has specific rules about what insurance plans must cover, how much they must pay, and what they can exclude.
 UHC adjusts accordingly, meaning that people who have UHC coverage but live in different states might have slightly different plans.

 UHC also offers a full suite of insurance coverage plans, and coverage can vary from one plan to another.
 Someone who has UHC coverage through an employer, for example, might have different benefits than someone with UHC coverage purchased through a state-run insurance exchange.

 While UHC covers people of all ages, many of its members are in older age groups.
 According to Healthcare Dive, UHC has more people enrolled in Medicare Advantage plans than any other insurer.
 The number of people enrolled in such plans rose 11 percent between 2017 and 2018.

 UHC strives to provide coverage for services that are essential to health and well-being.
 Many of those benefits involve vision.